-The Fund's income and, in some cases, capital gains from foreign stocks and securities will be subject to applicable taxation in certain of the countries in which it invests, and treaties between the U.S. and such countries may be available in some cases to reduce the otherwise applicable tax rates.
+The Fund and/or an Underlying Fund's income and, in some cases, capital gains from foreign stocks and securities will be subject to applicable taxation in certain of the countries in which it invests, and treaties between the U.S. and such countries may be available in some cases to reduce the otherwise applicable tax rates.
 See "TAXATION."

 Foreign markets also have different clearance and settlement procedures, and in certain markets there have been times when settlements have been unable to keep pace with the volume of securities transactions, making it difficult to conduct such transactions.
-Such delays in settlement could result in temporary periods when a portion of the assets of the Fund remain uninvested and no return is earned on such assets.
-The inability of the Fund to make intended security purchases or sales due to settlement problems could result either in losses to the Fund due to subsequent declines in value of the portfolio securities or, if the Fund has entered into a contract to sell the securities, could result in possible liability to the purchaser.
+Such delays in settlement could result in temporary periods when a portion of the assets of the Fund and/or an Underlying Fund remain uninvested and no return is earned on such assets.
+The inability of the Fund and/or an Underlying Fund to make intended security purchases or sales due to settlement problems could result either in losses to the Fund and/or an Underlying Fund due to subsequent declines in value of the portfolio securities or, if the Fund and/or an Underlying Fund has entered into a contract to sell the securities, could result in possible liability to the purchaser.